Why I Switched My Web Designer Client Portal Away from Notion

 1. Pricing Without the “Subscription Burn”

 Kitchen’s pricing sealed the deal.
-First, the fact that they have a useable free plan is solid, but what makes them the real winner?
-A lifetime plan for a one-time payment of $300 (split into two installments if needed!).
+First, the fact that they have a no-credit-card-required free trial is really helpful, but what makes them the real winner?
+A lifetime plan for a one-time payment of either $300 or $600 (split into two installments if needed!).
 That’s it.
 No recurring fees, no forgetting about auto-renewals that drain your bank account, no eye-roll at yet another subscription cost.
 It’s hands-down the most budget-friendly portal I’ve seen for what it offers, and the ONLY option out of the 22 I researched that doesn't have recurring fees.

 2. Fully White-Labeled Everything